KadambiKashyap/Google-Data-Analytics-Capstone-Project/README.md

 * Cited - The data is cited and is available under Data License Agreement.

 ### Tool
-Analysis of the data is done by using Microsoft Excel & R programming
+Analysis of the data is done by using R programming
   - - - -
 # Step 3.
 Process
 The following [.r code](https://github.com/KadambiKashyap/Google-Data-Analytics-Capstone-Project/blob/main/Divvy_cyclicts.R) are the detailed code for the Process step